Squalane vs Hyaluronic Acid – Which Hydrates Better?

 Incorporating Squalane and Hyaluronic Acid into Your Routine

-Cleansing: Start with a gentle cleanser to remove impurities without stripping the skin’s natural oils.
+Cleansing: To begin, use a gentle cleanser to remove impurities without stripping the skin’s natural oils.

 Toning (Optional): A hydrating toner can prep the skin for better product absorption.

-Hyaluronic Acid Serum: Apply a few drops of hyaluronic acid serum to your face, neck, and décolleté.
+Hyaluronic Acid Serum: Next, apply a few drops of hyaluronic acid serum to your face, neck, and décolleté.

 Squalane Moisturizer: Follow with a squalane-based moisturizer or oil to seal in the hydration.